-We then went to watch some of the UK BMX flatlands championship and Jack Carthy the UCI World Cup Champion showing us his awe inspiring mountain bike trial skills alongside.
+We then went to watch some of the UK BMX flatlands championships and Jack Carthy the UCI World Cup Champion showing us his awe-inspiring mountain bike trial skills alongside.
 I was worried that the boys would be picking up ideas for new tricks!

 These we only short interviews of 15 minutes so were short enough to keep the children’s attention.
 He asked questions about how and when they started cycling which provided inspiration to the younger members of the audience.